 Why A Sleep Coach Should Top Your List of Baby Gear

 Sleep is a skill, and I don’t say that metaphorically.
 It’s no different than swimming, riding a bike, driving a stick shift, or playing the piano.
-While we are born with the ability to fall asleep, it still takes some guidance and practice to refine that skill in order to do it independently.
-When you lull your babe to sleep through motion, shushing, vibration, or feeding, you’re doing all the work for them.
+While we are born with the ability to sleep, it still takes guidance, practice, and habit-creation to refine that skill in order to do it independently.
+When you help your child to sleep through motion, shushing, or feeding, you’re doing the “falling asleep” work for them.
 It’s like constantly holding the seat of their bike as they learn to ride it; it serves a purpose in the beginning, but eventually you’re going to have to let go and allow them to practice on their own.

 Having a child so skilled at sleep comes with the added benefit of a well-rested child (as well as well-rested parents) but there’s another huge plus when your baby masters this skill: they’ll love to do it!
 Just the same as any other talent, when we’re good at something we enjoy doing it.
 It’s no longer frustrating or cause for protest.
 There are no more bedtime battles or epic meltdowns.
 There are just calm, enjoyable bedtime routines and peaceful journeys into sleep.